 Our primary business is to originate and service high-quality Private Education Loans.
 "Private Education Loans" are education loans for students or their families that are not made, insured, or guaranteed by any state or federal government.
 We also offer a range of deposit products insured by the Federal Deposit Insurance Corporation.
-In 2022, approximately 369,000 families chose us as their Private Education Loan provider, more than any other private student loan lender.
-We originated approximately \$6.0 billion of Private Education Loans in 2022, an increase of 10 percent from the year ended December 31, 2021.
-As of December 31, 2022, we had \$19.0 billion of Private Education Loans held for investment, net, outstanding.
-The Private Education Loans we make to students and families serve primarily to bridge the gap between the cost of higher education and the amount funded through family income and savings, scholarships and grants, and federal financial aid.
+We serve more families than any other private student loan lender.
+We originated approximately \$6.4 billion of Private Education Loans in 2023, an increase of 7 percent from the year ended December 31, 2022.
+As of December 31, 2023, we had \$19.8 billion of Private Education Loans held for investment, net, outstanding.

+Our Private Education Loans serve primarily to bridge the gap between the cost of higher education and the amount funded through family income and savings, scholarships and grants, and federal financial aid.
 We also extend Private Education Loans as an alternative to similar federal education loan products where we believe our rates are competitive.

-Our performance-based compensation programs, including the 2022 Annual Incentive Plan, which consists of (i) a short-term annual cash bonus (the "2022 AIP"), and (ii) the performance-based element of the LTIP, consisting of a grant of PSUs that vest solely based on a relative total shareholder return ("TSR") measure that vests over a three-year period, focus our senior executives on goals that drive our financial performance while balancing risk and reward.
+Our performance-based compensation programs include (i) a short-term annual cash bonus (the "AIP Award") under our annual incentive plan (the "Annual Incentive Plan" or "AIP"), and (ii) the performance-based element of the LTIP, consisting of a grant of PSUs that vests based on a relative total shareholder return ("TSR") measure following a three-year performance period, focusing our senior executives on goals that drive our financial performance while balancing risk and reward and aligning compensation with the interests of our stockholders.

-As discussed in more detail herein, our 2022 AIP encourages executives to focus on customer growth (through the Private Education Loan originations metric), while ensuring that such growth comes from high credit quality loans (through the private Education Loan originations metrics).
-Our 2022 performance-based compensation programs also include the following financial metrics: pre-tax, pre-provision, pre-operating expense income per share, operating expenses, and relative TSR.
+As discussed in more detail herein, our 2023 AIP encourages executives to focus on customer growth (through the Private Education Loan originations metric), while ensuring that such growth comes from high credit quality loans (through the Net Charge-Offs metric).
+Our 2023 performance-based compensation programs also include the following financial metrics: pre-tax, pre-provision, pre-operating expense income per share, operating expenses excluding FDIC expense, and relative TSR.